Fer-front/creditas-challenge/frontend/README_English.md

 You have to improve the loan simulation calculator that is implemented in this project.

 The interface is previously given, as well as the styles.
-The challenges include refactoring the code and implenting new functionalities (listed bellow).
+The challenges include refactoring the code and implenting new functionalities (listed below).

 Feel free to componentize what you think should be componentized.
 Our only request is that you use only pure Javascript, our beloved Vanilla.
 How do you like that?